-Note: The locator_client plug-in is only supported for interacting with a locator service that uses the Artix 4 version of the locator_service plug-in.
-It does not query a locator service that uses the Artix 3 version of the locator_service plug-in.
+Note: The locator_client plug-in is only supported for interacting with a locator service that uses the Artix post-3.x version of the locator_service plug-in.
+It does not query a locator service that uses the Artix 3.x version of the locator service plug-in.